Season two taste

 This soup is naturally gluten free, but you can also accommodate other diets.

-• Vegetarian - omit the prosciutto, (or sub toasted pumpkin seeds?), and use vegetable bouillon in place of the chicken.
+• Vegetarian - omit the prosciutto, (or sub toasted pumpkin seeds?), and use vegetable stock or bouillon in place of the chicken bouillon.

-• Vegan - Replace the cream with a plant-based alternative, as well as the cheese, and the above substitutions also.
+• Vegan - Replace the cream with a plant-based alternative, (for instance coconut milk) as well as the cheese, and the above substitutions also.

-• Low Fat/Heathier - Substitute the cream for milk and omit the prosciutto.
+• Low Fat/Heathier - Substitute the heavy cream for milk and omit the prosciutto.

 Here are some ideas for different ways to serve this potato soup.

-• Loaded Baked Potato - Garnishing with bacon, chives, cheddar, and a bit of sour cream do will so the trick.
+• Loaded Baked Potato - Garnishing with bacon bits, chives, cheddar cheese, and a bit of sour cream do will so the trick.

 • Potato Leek - Substitute leeks for the shallots to make the famous potato leek soup.